NaimurRahman-11/Jmeter-Performance-Testing/README.md

 - Breakdown server performance in steps and capture stress points.

 ---
+### Dmoney API Test

+- Set up JMeter: Open JMeter.

+- Load the dmoney.jmx file.

+- Use admin credentials to generate a token.

+- Configure the following CSV files in the resources/ folder: deposit.csv, sendMoney.csv, payment.csv

+- Ensure each thread uses the correct CSV file for dynamic data.

+### Transactions:

+#### Deposit:

+- 5 agents deposit for 10 customers.

+#### Send Money:

+- 5 customers send money to another 10 customers.

+#### Payment:

+- 5 customers make payments to 2 merchants.

+#### Ramp-Up Time:

+- Each thread has a ramp-up time of 120 seconds.

+#### Assertions:

+- Add assertions to verify successful transactions.
+---

 ## Reports

-Load Test and Stress Test results are in booking-api-test-report.xlsx under respective tabs (load test report, stress test report).
+Load Test and Stress Test results are in `booking-api-test-report.xlsx` under respective tabs (load test report, stress test report).

 HTML reports are available in the Reports folder.